 “Then He took a little child and set him in the midst of them.
 And when He had taken him in His arms, He said to them, ‘Whoever receives one of these little children in My name receives Me; and whoever receives Me, receives not Me, but Him who sent Me.'” – Mark 9:36–37

-At Harvest, we realize the future will one day be in our children’s hands.
-We want to do all we can to encourage and equip the children in our congregation to walk with God, both now and throughout their adulthood.
+We realize the future will one day be in our children’s hands.
+We strive to encourage and equip the children to walk with God, both now and throughout adulthood.

-The Bible says that children are a heritage and a reward from the Lord (see Psalm 127:3).
+The Bible says children are a heritage and reward from the Lord (see Psalm 127:3).
 God has given Christian parents the tremendous responsibility of raising their children in the ways of the Lord (see Ephesians 6:4).
-He entrusts parents with the responsibility of establishing a foundation built upon Jesus Christ early in the lives of their children.
+Parents are entrusted with establishing a foundation built upon Jesus Christ early in the lives of their children.